CoreyMcCann/FlightBookingSystem/README.md

 ## Getting Started with FlightBookingSystem

 Welcome to the FlightBookingSystem project!
 Follow these steps to set up the project on your local machine.
+These instructions are designed for beginners, so don't worry if you're new to JavaScript, HTML, or CSS.

 ### Prerequisites
 Before you begin, make sure you have the following installed on your machine:

 1. **Node.js**: Node.js is required to run our server.
 You can download it here: [Node.js Download](https://nodejs.org/).
 2. **Git**: Git is needed to clone the project from GitHub.
 You can download it here: [Git Download](https://git-scm.com/).
+3. **MongoDB**: You will need to install MongoDB on your local machine to use as the database server.
+You can download MongoDB from the [official MongoDB website](https://www.mongodb.com/try/download/community) and follow the installation instructions.

 ### Step-by-Step Setup Instructions

 #### 1. Clone the Project from GitHub
 First, you need to get a copy of the project on your local machine.
-Open a terminal (or Command Prompt on Windows), navigate to a directory where you want the project to be, and run the following command:
+Open a terminal (or Command Prompt on Windows) and run the following command:

 ```bash
 git clone https://github.com/CoreyMcCann/FlightBookingSystem.git